-Must I apply for a CSET waiver evaluation?
+Must I formally apply for a CSET waiver evaluation?

-Yes, all waiver applicants need to still apply for waiver (see process below) AFTER they complete all waiver courses.
-[EXEMPTION: OPTION III students can apply for waiver (and do student teaching) with one waiver course pending].
+Yes, all waiver applicants need to still formally apply for waiver (see process below) AFTER they complete ALL waiver courses.

 Who can apply for a math CSET waiver evaluation at Cal State LA?

 Per math dept. and CCOE policy, students can apply for CSET waiver evaluation as long as they are enrolled in Cal State LA math credential program AND completed math courses at a CSU campus without a waiver program,

 The process for requesting a CSET waiver evaluation